highspell-botting/highspell-botting.github.io/docs/resources/protocol/protocol-analysis.md

 ---

-*This documentation is for educational purposes.
-Always respect terms of service and use this knowledge responsibly.*
+## Ethical and Legal Notes
+Per the HighSpell Botting Resources ethos:
+- This documentation is for educational purposes, analyzing observable game client behavior.
+- Using this information to create bots violates HighSpell’s terms of service, risking account bans.